ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

   RET to PC < 0, finished!

-Compare to the non-optimize version which don't use conditional move instructions as the following.
+Compare to the non-optimize version (clang -O0) which don't use conditional move instructions as the following.
 The clang use **select** IR in small basic block to reduce the branch cost in pipeline machine since the branch will make the pipeline stall.